sagemath/sagewiki_to_gh-2022-10-10/SageJournal.md

  * SageJournal.sty latex stylefile: twocolumn, title, TOC, editoral notice, articles are included as separate tex files, they should have a title (spans over both columns), subtitle, author and automatical formatting.
  * ISSN number?
  * website listing all volumes, links to pdf's, (plus erratum), general explanation, explanation who is behind, explanation how to submit articles

+== Organization ==
+Before releasing the first voluem, we need:
+ * articles - submission invitation will be posted on sage-devel
+ * layout, development of stylefile
+ * infrastructure - managing submissions, review, errors ... and after a release, a sage-trac component "journal" where someone could post an error, correct it, and post an erratum (published pdf is updated + a note on the website)